Best Time to visit Lamu, Kenya

 January & February; Hot, Dry and Sunny

-January and February mark Lamu’s short dry season, with hot days, brilliant sunshine and warm, calm seas.
+January and February mark Lamu’s short dry season, with hot days, sunshine and warm, calm seas.
 These are two of the best months to visit if you want uninterrupted beach weather.
-The water visibility is excellent — ideal for snorkelling, diving and dhow sailing — while deep-sea fishing thrives as billfish such as marlin and sailfish patrol offshore waters.
+The water visibility is excellent — ideal for snorkelling, diving and dhow sailing — while deep-sea fishing thrives.
+During this time, the Kaskazi winds (north-easterly trade winds) blow gently across the coast.
+These are typically light to moderate, cooling the afternoons without disturbing the sea.

 March begins warm and sunny, though by mid-month humidity rises and short showers become more frequent.
 The Kaskazi winds begin to fade and the weather turns more variable, with calmer, heavier air and the first hints of the long rainy season ahead.
 Fishing remains good, and the sea is still relatively clear early in the month, but visibility can begin to decline as rainfall increases.
+This is a good month for balance — fair weather, lighter crowds and lower prices before the wet season fully sets in.

 April & May; The Long Rainy Season

 April and May bring the long rains, the wettest period of the year in Lamu.
 Heavy showers and higher humidity dominate, and the sea can become rougher with changing currents.
 Winds are generally light, though squalls can occur during storms.
+These months are the quietest time to visit.

 June; Lush Landscapes and Calmer Seas